OXID-eSales/security-module/README.md

 ## Compatibility

-This module assumes you have OXID eShop CE version 7.2.0 or higher installed.
+This module assumes you have OXID eShop Compilation version 7.2.0 installed.

 ## Development installation